Britain's FTSE set for weekly rise, buoyed by banks

 The FTSE 100 posted its biggest quarterly decline since 2011 in the third quarter, which ended on Wednesday, but it has now risen for three straight session.

-"I think we're getting very close to turning a corner here in terms of investor sentiment and also global growth," Peter Garnry, head of equity strategy at Saxo Bank, said.

-U.S. jobs data, which is due later on Friday at 1330 GMT, could provide clues as to the strength of the U.S. economy as well as the timing of a rate increase.

-The gains were broad-based, with only five stocks falling.
-Information services company Experian declined the most, dropping 4.5 percent and heading for its worst session in 16 months.
+The gains were broad-based, with only six stocks falling.
+Experian declined the most, dropping 4.4 percent and heading for its worst session in 18 months.
 The company disclosed a data breach that exposed the personal information of some 15 million people who applied for service with T-Mobile US Inc.

 "Undoubtedly a breach of this magnitude is a major setback, especially to a company that takes data security very seriously ...
 Experian's business is that of handling data, which makes this incident particularly embarrassing," analysts at Barclays said in a note.